 Microsoft has launched a very exclusive application named SensorExplorer way back in 2017.
 The app is now available easily on the Microsoft Store and you can also access the entire package from GitHub.
 Comprising a small size of 22.04 MB, it provides you the ability to verify the installation of compatible sensors such as orientation sensors which otherwise would not have been possible manually.

-Here is How to Use SensorExplorer 2.0 to Check Dual Screen in Windows 10 –
+Here is How to Use SensorExplorer 2.0 to Check Dual Screen in Windows 11 or 10 –

 Download SensorExplorer 2.0